 Press Release: The Nautical Institute presents Navigating the Future

-The Nautical Institute presents Navigating the Future – a collaboration with ITN Productions Industry News Launching July 2020
+The NI presents Navigating the Future – a collaboration with ITN Productions Industry News, launching in July 2020

 The Nautical Institute and ITN Productions Industry News are producing a news and current affairs-style programme, Navigating the Future launching in July 2020.